nikhitakilaru/smartdetection/README.md

 Ensure you have the following installed:

-Python 3.8+

-Jupyter Notebook

-Required Python libraries (listed in requirements.txt)
+Python 3.8+,Jupyter Notebook,Required Python libraries (listed in requirements.txt)

 USAGE-